halumz/react-slate-customized/README.md

   * Pressing <kbd>Delete</kbd> (OSX) or <kbd>Backspace</kbd> at the start, remove the list item (or the list)

 * Save/Cancel functionality
-  * Save - stores new new editor content in localstorage
+  * Save - stores new editor content in `localstorage` included image path
-  * Cancel - restores to the old saved content from localstorage
+  * Cancel - restores to the old saved content from `localstorage`